JOEMan90/EntityFramework.Docs/entity-framework/core/performance/efficient-querying.md

 EF tracks entity instances by default, so that changes on them are detected and persisted when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called.
 Another effect of tracking queries is that EF detects if an instance has already been loaded for your data, and will automatically return that tracked instance rather than returning a new one; this is called *identity resolution*.
 From a performance perspective, change tracking means the following:

 * EF internally maintains a dictionary of tracked instances.
 When new data is loaded, EF checks the dictionary to see if an instance is already tracked for that entity's key (identity resolution).
 The dictionary maintenance and lookups take up some time when loading the query's results.
 * Before handing a loaded instance to the application, EF *snapshots* that instance and keeps the snapshot internally.
 When <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called, the application's instance is compared with the snapshot to discover the changes to be persisted.
-The snapshot takes up more memory, and the snapshotting process itself takes time; it's sometimes possible specify different, possibly more efficient snapshotting behavior via [value comparers](), or to use [change-tracking proxies]() to bypass the snapshotting process altogether (though that comes with its own set of disadvantages).
+The snapshot takes up more memory, and the snapshotting process itself takes time; it's sometimes possible to specify different, possibly more efficient snapshotting behavior via [value comparers](xref:core/modeling/value-comparers), or to use change-tracking proxies to bypass the snapshotting process altogether (though that comes with its own set of disadvantages).

 In read-only scenarios where changes aren't saved back to the database, the above overheads can be avoided by using [no-tracking queries](xref:core/querying/tracking#no-tracking-queries).
 However, since no-tracking queries do not perform identity resolution, a database row which is referenced by multiple other loaded rows will be materialized as as different instances, taking up more memory.